MicrosoftDocs/azure-docs/articles/postgresql/concepts-hyperscale-distributed-data.md

 ### Type 1: Distributed Tables

 The first type, and most common, is *distributed* tables.
-These appear to be normal tables to SQL statements, but are horizontally *partitioned* across worker nodes.
+They appear to be normal tables to SQL statements, but are horizontally *partitioned* across worker nodes.
 What this means is that the rows of the table are stored on different nodes, in fragment tables called